Introduction: Most Simple DIY Electric Skateboard With Optional 3D Printed Parts

 This is probably the most simple open source DIY electric longboard project, this project is basically plug N play, easy to build and fun to ride!

-Theoric speed of my current setup: 30km/h – Effective speed with my settings: 25km/h
+- Theoric speed of my current setup: 30km/h – Average effective top speed with my settings: 28km/h (I reached 38km/h on a flat road with perfect condition but it's way too scary!)

-Theoric range of my current setup: 25km / Effective range: I can ride it for 15-20km
+- Theoric range of my current setup: 25km / Effective range: I can ride it for 20km

 This page is detailed and aims to popularize the concepts and use of each component for beginners.
-For advanced makers, please use the short version with the components and a basic wiring diagram.
+For advanced makers, please use the part list with the components and the basic wiring diagram.

 Here are a few videos: